 In Larry's own words:

 I have been in love with photography for more than 65 of my 80+ years and have, for all of those 65 years, been trying to capture THE image.
-I have used almost every style of camera from view camera to iPhone, I've processed film in my own darkroom and processed digital images in Photoshop.
-Technology has both simplified and made more complex many fields.
-I've used log tables and a slide rule but still cannot figure out how to use a complex calculator.
+I have used almost every style of camera from view camera to iPhone, I've processed film in my own darkroom and processed digital images in Lightroom and Photoshop.
+Technology has both simplified and made processing more complex.

-Photography is art and art is personal - it either affects emotionally the viewer or it does not.
-Art is not dependent on a curator's opinion of what constitutes excellence, it is, rather, dependent on the viewer's opinion.
-The goal of every artist/photographer should be to have the viewer be able to see your image rather than just look at your image.
+Photography is art and art is personal - it either affects the viewer emotionally or it does not.
+Art should not be dependent on a curator's or critic's opinion of what constitutes excellence.
+It should be, rather, dependent on the how the viewer reacts to a particular image.
+The goal of every artist/photographer should be to have the viewer be able to really SEE your image rather than to just LOOK at your image.